 As you collect estimates, it can be difficult to keep them straight.
 To get a clear understanding of a contractor’s warranty coverage, you can:

 Request a written explanation of what’s covered and what’s not.
-If the contractor can’t provide this copy, you may want to look elsewhere.
+If the contractor can’t provide this, you may want to look elsewhere.

 Research the credibility of a warranty by looking into the contractor’s history and track record.